Hunt for Wolverine: Mystery in Madripoor

 Kitty Pryde gathers Jubilee, Psylocke, Rogue, and Storm as they start to look for Wolverine's body.
-They suspect that Magneto excavated it, so fly to Madripoor with the aid of Domino.
+They suspect that Magneto excavated it, so they fly to Madripoor with the aid of Domino.
 Magneto agrees to speak to them without his helmet so that Psylocke can verify what he has to say.
-Unbeknownst to Kitty Pryde's group, they are being watched by Mindblast.
-At the Princess' Bar, Kitty Pryde quotes "Yashida" causing the bartender to take them to a secret basement room.
-However, the person they were talking to was not Magneto and was actually Mindblast in disguise who subdues Storm as Viper in the company of the Femme Fatales.
-Viper unleashes Knockout on Rogue, Bloodlust on Domino, and Snake Whip on Jubilee while Sapphire Styx crashes Psylocke's fight with Mindblast to drain her energy.
-Kitty Pryde works to evacuate her group, but a defeated Rogue and Storm are taken captive while Sapphire Styx continues to drain Psylocke's energy.
+Unbeknownst to Kitty's group, they are being watched by Mindblast.
+At the Princess' Bar, Kitty is ambushed by the Femme Fatales.
+Rogue and Storm are taken captive.

-After phasing herself, Jubilee, and Domino into the sewers of Lowtown, Kitty tends to Domino's injury.
-In another part of Madripoor, Viper congratulates the Femme Fatales for their work and Mindblast suggests that they put a bounty on the others.
-The Femme Fatales also have Magneto as their prisoner.
-Back in the hidden storeroom in the Princess Bar, Kitty Pryde shoots down Jubilee's suggestion to send an S.O.S. to the X-Mansion since Madripoor monitors every transmission enough to pinpoint them.
+Kitty shoots down Jubilee's suggestion to send an S.O.S. to the X-Mansion, as all of their transmissions are being monitored.
 Jubilee then comes up with a plan for them to hide in plain sight.
-Arriving at the Hightown casino called Wheelers and Dealers, the trio see Bloodlust with a man, who Kitty Pryde abducts.
-He is a high roller and mathematician named Stenya Ubacowits who was hired to help in the flight trajectory of a satellite which he agrees to take them to.
-As Sapphire gloats to Psylocke that she died to soon, she is surprised to see what appears to be Wolverine in his Patch alias sitting near Psylocke as he plans to dish out the proper punishment on her.
+Arriving at the casino Wheelers and Dealers, the trio see Bloodlust with a man, who Kitty Pryde abducts.
+He is a high roller and mathematician named Stenya Ubacowits who was hired to help in the flight trajectory of a satellite, which he agrees to take them to.
+Sapphire Styx sees Wolverine sitting near Psylocke as he plans to dish out the proper punishment on her.